87tana/ImageObjectClassification_NetworkComparison/README.md

   - Future studies should focus on refining the model's ability to handle diverse and imbalanced datasets.
   - Opportunities for enhancement involve refining algorithms and delving into sophisticated optimization methods.

-  - - Tackle the obstacles presented by misclassifications by conducting additional investigations.